University College London is offering approximately 35 overseas research scholarships for international students.

 - Applicants are advised to secure additional funding to cover living costs.
 UCL-ORS awards may be held in conjunction with UCL Graduate Research Scholarships (GRS) and other non-fee awards (unless the fee award covers the Home/EU rate only).

-- Number of Scholarships: Approximately 40 UCL-ORS awards are available annually.
+- Number of Awards: Approximately 35 UCL-ORS awards are available annually.

 - Nationality: International Students

-- Eligible Countries: International students can apply for these scholarships.
+- Eligible Countries: International students can apply for these endowments.

 - Entrance Requirements: Applicants must be: